JocaPC/jquery-view-engine/README.md

  - HTML code that will be used as template.
 You can use standard HTML, HTML5 elements, with your own CSS code, Twitter Bootstrap or similar.
  - JSON object that will be used as a model that populates the HTML template.

-Once you have these two, you just need to convert the HTML template into the view and set the model object that needs to be binded:
+Once you have these two, you just need to convert the HTML template into the view and set the model object that needs to be bonded:

 ```html
  $("div#myHtmlTemplate").view(model);
 ```

 And that's it - your model object would be placed into the template.
 No overcomplicating - simple solution for a simple task.

-In the following sections you can see more details on how to use it.
+In the following sections, you can see more details on how to use it.

+> Unlike in documentation for other view engines, here you will not find intro, tutorials, how to guides, tips & tricks.
+This single page would probably be enough to learn everything about this view engine.

 ### Model object

-First we need a model object - data that we want to display to the user.
+First, we need a model object - data that we want to display to the user.
 Example of object that can populate template shown above is shown in the following listing:

 ```javascript
 var model = {